genexuslabs/genexus-next-plugin-sample/frontend/README.md

 - **Documentation**

 For this case, we only want to edit the `SampleSourcePart` using a simple text editor.
 Since `SampleSourcePart` is just a `SourcePart` and doesn't have any additional structure or logic, we [bind](./packages/main/src/contributions/bind-types.ts) the part identifier to the base `SourcePart` exposed by the SDK.
 We follow the same approach for the editor by [using the SourcePartEditor](./packages/main/src/contributions/bind-part-editors.ts) exposed by the SDK.

+### Sample Type Editor

+The sample type editor allows us to customize how the `KBObjectName` property of the `SampleObject` items is edited.

+We included the component [`kb-object-name-editor`](./packages/components/src/components/kb-object-name-editor/kb-object-name-editor.tsx) to handle the UI interactions for editing the property value.

+From the IDE contribution side, we simply [declared the binding for the type editor ID](./packages/main/src/contributions/bind-ui-type-editors.ts) and added the [SamplePartItemKBObjectNameTypeEditor](./packages/main/src/type-editors/sample-part-item-name-type-editor.ts), which implements the UI type editor interface.
+This type editor uses the [KBObjectNameDialog](./packages/main/src/dialogs/kb-object-name-dialog.tsx) to resolve the editing process.

 ### Customize Pattern Editor